Online Media Group, Inc.: Citius' Execs Lean on Successful Past to Develop New Markets in the Future

 A few years ago, Mazur was involved with buying and selling the generic skin-condition drug tretinoin (branded Retin-A) twice.
 Mazur's team at Triax sold it to PreCision, who sold it to Valeant who sold it back to Mazur's group at Matawan Pharmaceuticals, LLC for $65 million.
 18 months later, Matawan sold it to Perrigo (PRGO) for $415 million.

-Mino-Lok is a novel antibiotic lock therapy that combines minocycline with edetate disodium in 25% ethanol solution.

 Mazur obviously had experience with minocycline (Dynacin).
 Holubiak knew people from M.D.
-Anderson from his work with Rocephin and certainly had plenty of experience with antibiotics.
-When challenging themselves to create new medications for the world, they determined the best approach would be not to go too far into high-tech biotech because of all the risks and expenses or too far to the other side of the spectrum with generics because of low margins and competition.
+Anderson from his work with Rocephin and certainly had plenty of experience with antibiotics having two bachelors degrees and graduate work in Molecular Biology and Biophysics.
+When challenging themselves to create new medications for the world, they determined the best approach would be not to go too far into high-tech biotech because of all the risks and expenses or too far to the other side of the spectrum with generics because of low margins and competition and no enhanced clinical value to medicine.

-They settled in the middle, keeping the reward high by addressing areas of unmet need, while mitigating risk by using known active pharmaceutical ingredients (APIs) and putting them together to do something that has never been done before.
-Enter Mino-Lok, which is now being evaluated in a Phase 3 clinical trial for catheter-related bloodstream infections/central line-associated bloodstream infections.
+They settled in the middle, keeping the reward high by addressing areas of unmet need, while mitigating risk by using known active pharmaceutical ingredients (APIs) and putting them together to do address unmet medical needs.
+Enter Mino-Lok, which is now being evaluated in a Phase 3 clinical trial for treating catheter-related bloodstream infections/central line-associated bloodstream infections.

 Citius is checking all the boxes to move Mino-Lok through the FDA process quite quickly.
 The therapy has earned a Qualified Infectious Disease Product (QIDP) from the FDA, is being developed under an FDA "Fast Track" designation and through what is known as a 505(b)(2) pathway.
 Experimental therapies utilizing the 505(b)(2) are allowed to forego large portions of early-stage research because the APIs being used are already approved for other indications, therefore its safety profile is clearly defined.